zyio/Thinny/README.md

 ----

-###Atention: We need a "share to social networks" functionality.
+###Attention: We need a "share to social networks" functionality.
 Do you have any idea of how we should implement this?
 Please, [let me know](http://github.com/camporez/camporez.github.io/issues/11)!